 Detailed reporting can also be useful for increasing transparency because it allows authorized team members to see what actions have been taken so far in response to the crisis and how they can best proceed.

 Security is also crucial because alert systems have access to personal contact information, and a breach could jeopardize your organization’s reputation and stakeholder trust.
-Your alert notification platform should offer secure, encrypted messaging with extensive logging and role-based permissions.
+Your critical communications system should offer secure, encrypted messaging with extensive logging and role-based permissions.
 If a vendor uses an off-site data center, make sure it’s ISO/IEC 27001 or SOC 2 compliant.

 In the case of a localized emergency, your organization may need to alert a group of stakeholders in a specific area.
 For example, if there is an active shooter in one of your office buildings, the employees who work there are the ones who need to be alerted the moment the threat is made known.

 Most organizations have a variety of software and applications already in place.
-A strong enterprise alert system should allow your organization to easily add alert functionality to your new, legacy, or custom-built solutions.
-Look for a system that can integrate notifications with your existing systems by using the API or command line option.
+A strong critical communications system should allow your organization to easily add alert functionality to your new, legacy, or custom-built solutions.
+Look for a system that can integrate alerts with your existing systems by using the API or command line option.

-A strong enterprise alert system is ideal for companies like Foot Locker that have thousands of stores located around the world.
+A strong critical communications product is ideal for companies like Foot Locker that have thousands of stores located around the world.
 They need to be able to send individualized communications to employees working across multiple facilities, as well as to those working out of their New York City-based corporate headquarters.

-Joe Castellano, Director of Security for Foot Locker, uses OnSolve’s notification system to get the right messages to the right people, no matter the situation.
+Joe Castellano, Director of Security for Foot Locker, uses OnSolve Critical Communications to get the right messages to the right people, no matter the situation.
 Many Foot Locker stores are located in shopping malls, which are potential targets for gun violence.
-The Foot Locker security team can use OnSolve’s platform to alert employees at a specific store that there is an active shooter on the premises, advising them to either avoid the area or go on lockdown immediately.
-The ability to rapidly alert the right people the moment a crisis arises can save lives, whether the emergency involves an active shooter, a natural disaster, a global pandemic, or another disaster scenario.
+The Foot Locker security team can use OnSolve to alert employees at a specific store that there is an active shooter on the premises, advising them to either avoid the area or go on lockdown immediately.
+The ability to rapidly alert the right people the moment a crisis arises can save lives, whether the emergency involves an active shooter, a natural disaster, a global pandemic or another disaster scenario.